bvibber/turtle-world/readme.md

 ## Errors

 Error conditions are modeled as JS exceptions.
-Internal code may throw an exception, and this will cause Logo execution to halt and clean up the stack.
+Internal code may throw an exception, and this will cause Logo execution to halt and clean up the interpreter stack.
 It's up to the calling/embedding code to catch and present those exceptions in a useful way.

 Currently there is no attempt to make the error messages traditionally Logo-y.